‘They’re happy, they’re ready to go’: Sounders eager for MLS Western Conference semifinal vs. Salt Lake

 TUKWILA — Gustav Svensson walked off the Sounders practice field Tuesday talking about sunny skies and rejuvenated legs.

 In reality, it was cloudy, and the 30-year-old defensive midfielder was three days removed from logging 120-plus minutes to help Seattle get an opening-round MLS playoff win.
-In a quick turnaround, the No. 2 seed Sounders host No. 3 seed Real Salt Lake in the Western Conference semifinals Wednesday at CenturyLink Field.
+In a quick turnaround, the No. 2 seed Sounders host No. 3 seed Real Salt Lake in the Western Conference semifinals at 7 p.m.
+Wednesday at CenturyLink Field.

 “Mentality is important for these kind of games,” Svensson said of the postseason.